When tax time arrives, you might be wondering: what can I claim on tax?

 - Bank or credit card statements to show payment

-First up, gather your paperwork so you have a list of all your marketing expenses for the past tax year.
+When tax time rolls around, gather your paperwork so you have a list of all your marketing expenses for the past tax year.
 It’s a good idea to do this in advance so you have plenty of time to get organised ahead of the filing due date.

-If you have a certified accountant managing your tax returns, you should simply be able to hand over these documents and let them do the rest (and don’t forget that you can also claim their fees as the cost of managing tax affairs).
+If you have an accountant managing your tax return, you should simply be able to hand over these documents and let them do the rest (and don’t forget that you can also claim their fees as the cost of managing tax affairs).

 Remember, the very reason marketing expenses are eligible for tax deductions is because these costs are associated with growing your business.
-So if you’re already working with Yellow to boost your business online, don’t forget to include this detail in your tax return.
-Or if you’re thinking about getting some expert digital marketing help from our team, the fact that it’s tax deductible is another reason to test the waters!
+So if you’re thinking about getting some expert digital marketing help from our team, don’t forget it’s a tax-deductible business cost.